matacoder/senior/README.md

 Availability means that every request from the user should elicit a response from the system.
 Whether the user wants to read or write, the user should get a response even if the operation was unsuccessful.
 This way, every operation is bound to terminate.

-For example, when you visit your bank’s ATM, you are able to access your account and its related information.
+For example, when you visit your bank's ATM, you are able to access your account and its related information.
 Now even if you go to some other ATM, you should still be able to access your account.
 If you are only able to access your account from one ATM and not another, this means that the information is not available with all the ATMs.

 Availability is of importance when it is required that the client or user be able to access the data at all times, even if it is not consistent.
-For example, you should be able to see your friend’s Whatsapp status even if you are viewing an outdated one due to some network failure.
+For example, you should be able to see your friend's Whatsapp status even if you are viewing an outdated one due to some network failure.

 ### Consistency
 Now, you have recently shifted to a new house in the city and you want to update your address registered with the mobile operator.
 You decide to call the customer care operator and update it with them.
 When you call, you connect with an operator.
 This operator makes the relevant changes in the system.
 But once you have put down the phone, you realize you told them the correct street name but the old house number (old habits die hard!).